Infrastructure skill

 3

-Fix the Cockpit idle timeout
+Fix the Cockpit idle timeout (Cockpit only)

+Skip this step if you connect over SSH.
 By default, Cockpit terminates idle web sessions after 15 minutes — exactly long enough to time out while Claude is working quietly.
 Disable it:

 /etc/cockpit/cockpit.conf